Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true and openWorldHint=true, covering safety.
-The description adds context about grouping by grader and assignment, going beyond what annotations provide.
-However, it does not mention pagination, date range, or output format, which would improve transparency.
+Annotations already declare readOnlyHint=true, so the tool is safe.
+The description adds behavioral context about grouping by grader and assignment, which is valuable beyond the annotations.
+However, it does not mention ordering, pagination, or limits, but the annotations reduce the burden.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.